-Our educational program emphasizes and maintains high expectations academically while developing our students spriritually, intellectually, morally, physically, and socially.
+Mary Help of Christians Catholic School’s (MHOC) educational program emphasizes and maintains high expectations academically while developing our students spiritually, intellectually, morally, physically, and socially.

 Social Studies learning invites students to connect with the world around them while honoring the past.
 Students begin their social studies experience by learning about their family.
 The learning then expands to the community, their state, country, and ancient cultures.
 Students study geography in all grade levels with a strong geographic emphasis in seventh grade.
 The Middle School Social Studies curriculum incorporates a variety of activities to teach appropriate skills including cooperation, communication, organization, critical and creative thinking.
 Course content includes but is not limited to: World Geography, Ancient and Medieval History, and United States History.

-Technology instruction is integrated across the curriculum at Mary Help of Christians Catholic School.
+Technology is integrated across the curriculum at MHOC.
 Students in grades K-5 work with technology in every classroom!
-Students in grades 5-8 are required to utilize a Chromebook as one of their primary learning tools.
+Students in Grades 6-8 are required to utilize a Chromebook as one of their primary learning tools.
 Middle school students are instructed in technology as part of the elective wheel curriculum.
 In addition to hands-on applications, teachers frequently utilize online resources and electronic visuals to improve daily lessons.